len-sla/ocr_tesseract/README.md

   ---

-## Python  make life easier with PDF documents
+## Docker and Python  make life easier with PDF documents

 > <p>There are couple of useful libraries when you want to take out text only or text tables and their position on the page<br>